Transformational coaching explained

 Transformational Coaching is a method to restructure the inner person and put transformational changes into action with the intention to self-realise the changes.

-In order to have a complete understanding of this topic, it is necessary to understand that transformational coaching does not focus on the achievement of goals, but rather on improving pro-activity and strategies to put into action what you want to achieve, either as an individual or with a team to achieve objectives.
+In order to have a complete understanding of this topic, it is necessary to understand that this type of coaching does not focus on the achievement of goals, but rather on improving pro-activity and strategies to put into action what you want to achieve, either as an individual or with a team to achieve objectives.

 Transformational Coaching focuses on BEING and not on DOING.
 This means that it is a method that seeks the internal development of the human being in favour of his or her desires.
 From the beginning, it looks at who the person is and what he/she wants to become.